jakelashbrook/cocktails-ms3/README.md

 - As a registered user, I want to be able to like other recipes that I have enjoyed or wish to try.

 #### Admin Account Goals:
-- As the admin user, I want to be able to delete any recipes that do not fit with the site theme of Cocktails.
 - As the admin user, I want to be able to add new categories of Cocktails.
 - As the admin user, I want to be able to remove any categories that do not serve a purpose.
 - As the admin user, I want to be able to remove any accounts that do not adhere to posting the correct content.